 Form of transposition

-Directive was transposed by law and came into effect in February 2005 five months after the October 2004 deadline
+Directive was transposed by law in October 2006, two years after the October 2004 deadline.

 Special negotiating body (SNB)